Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/types/ray.rst

 .. note::

    #.
-Unless the Property field is set, the Ray sensor can detect objects "through" other objects (walls etc).
+Unless the Property field is set, the Ray sensor can detect objects "through" other objects (walls, etc.).
    #.
 Objects must have "Actor" enabled to be detected.

 Axis